anotida01/cpen311_opengl/README.md

 This program utilizes freeglut which Mesa depends on.
 So if you have Mesa installed, you're probably all set.
 I haven't tried porting it to Windows yet.
-The build, run the following commands:
+To build, run the following commands:
 ```bash
 git clone https://github.com/anotida01/cpen311_opengl
 cd cpen311_opengl/